venkatsp17/Notes-App/README.md

 # Simple Notes App

-Sales App is a flutter application which is build to manage orders, collections and expenses of sales person.
-It acts as a intermediate between sales person and a company.
+Notes App is a simple Notes application which can add, edit and delete notes.

 ## Tech Stack